AIRPHOTO INTERPRETATION CLASSICS

 Belcher, Donald J., 1946, Engineering Applications of Aerial Reconnaissance.
 Bulletin of the Geological Society of America 57:727-734.

-Jenkins, D.S., Belcher, D.J., Gregg, L.E., and Woods., K.B., 1946, The origin, distribution, and airphoto identification of United States soils.
-With special reference to airport and highway engineering: Washington, U.S. Dept. of Commerce Civil Aeronautics Administration, 2 v.
-Folded map and charts in pocket.
-Vol. 1: text; v.
-2: airphotos.
+Jenkins, D.S., Belcher, D.J., Gregg, L.E., and Woods, K.B., 1946, The origin, distribution, and airphoto identification of United States soils.
+With special reference to airport and highway engineering: Washington, U.S. Dept. of Commerce, Civil Aeronautics Administration, Technical Development Report 52, 4 plates, [8], 202 p.
+One map and three diagrams folded in pocket (further described below).
+Bibliography: p.
+167-202.
+Cover Table of contents

 Contains this map in the pocket: